-F. (not needed if a waiver is received) A Roadway Upgrade and Maintenance Agreement signed by the Highway Commissioner and approved by the Environment and Land Use Committee shall be submitted at the time of application for a Zoning Use Permit.
+F. A Roadway Upgrade and Maintenance Agreement signed by the Highway Commissioner and approved by the Environment and Land Use Committee shall be submitted at the time of application for a Zoning Use Permit.

-The above special condition is necessary to ensure the following:

-To ensure full compliance with the intent of the Zoning Ordinance in a timely manner that meets the needs of the applicant.
+The above special condition is necessary to ensure the following: To ensure full compliance with the intent of the Zoning Ordinance in a timely manner that meets the needs of the applicant.

-- G. The following submittals are required prior to the approval of any Zoning Use Permit for a PV SOLAR FARM: - 1.
+- F. The following submittals are required prior to the approval of any Zoning Use Permit for a PV SOLAR FARM: - 1.
 Documentation of the solar module's unlimited 10-year warranty and the 25year limited power warranty. - 2.
 An irrevocable letter of credit to be drawn upon a federally insured financial institution with a minimum acceptable long term corporate debt (credit) rating of the proposed financial institution shall be a rating of "A" by S&P or a rating of "A2" by Moody's within 200 miles of Urbana or reasonable anticipated travel costs shall be added to the amount of the letter of credit. - 3.
 A permanent soil erosion and sedimentation plan for the PV SOLAR FARM including any access road that conforms to the relevant Natural Resources Conservation Service guidelines and that is prepared by an Illinois Licensed Professional Engineer. - 4.
-Documentation regarding the seed to be used for the pollinator planting, per 6.1.5 F.(9). - 5. (not needed if a waiver is received) A Transportation Impact Analysis provided by the applicant that is mutually acceptable to the Applicant and the County Engineer and State's Attorney; or Township Highway Commissioner; or municipality where relevant, as required by 6.1.5 G. 2. - 6.
-The telephone number for the complaint hotline required by 6.1.5 S. - 7.
-Any updates to the approved Site Plan from Case 907-S-18 per the Site Plan requirements provided in Section 6.1.5 U.1.c.
+Documentation regarding the seed to be used for the pollinator planting, per 6.1.5 F.(9). - 5.
+A Transportation Impact Analysis provided by the applicant that is mutually acceptable to the Applicant and the County Engineer and State's Attorney; or

+Township Highway Commissioner; or municipality where relevant, as required by 6.1.5 G. 2.

+- 6.5.
+The telephone number for the complaint hotline required by 6.1.5 S. - 7.6.
+Any updates to the approved Site Plan from Case 903-S-18 per the Site Plan requirements provided in Section 6.1.5 U.1.c.

 The PV SOLAR FARM is constructed consistent with the Special Use Permit approval and in compliance with the Ordinance requirements.
-Case 907-S-18 Page 60 of 63

-- H. A Zoning Compliance Certificate shall be required for the PV SOLAR FARM prior to going into commercial production of energy.
+- G. A Zoning Compliance Certificate shall be required for the PV SOLAR FARM prior to going into commercial production of energy.
 Approval of a Zoning Compliance Certificate shall require the following: - 1.
 An as-built site plan of the PV SOLAR FARM including structures, property lines (including identification of adjoining properties), as-built separations, public access road and turnout locations, substation(s), electrical cabling from the PV SOLAR FARM to the substations(s), and layout of all structures within the geographical boundaries of any applicable setback. - 2.
 As-built documentation of all permanent soil erosion and sedimentation improvements for all PV SOLAR FARM including any access road prepared by an Illinois Licensed Professional Engineer. - 3.
 An executed interconnection agreement with the appropriate electric utility as required by Section 6.1.5 B.(3)b.